 1790 – Shire Moor enclosures commence

 1790 – Sunderland shipbuilding

-By 1790 Sunderland was building around 19 ships a year.
+By 1790 Sunderland was building around nineteen ships a year.

 1790 – Monkwearmouth Hall destroyed

-Monkwearmouth Hall at Sunderland, the home of a prominent local family called the Williamson is destroyed in a fire.
+Monkwearmouth Hall at Sunderland, the home of a prominent local family called the Williamsons is destroyed in a fire.
 The family move to Whitburn.